Ceph disaster recovery#

 Inspect the Rook namespace and wait until all Ceph Monitors are in the

-state:kubectl -n rook-ceph get pod -l app=rook-ceph-mon
+Runningstate:kubectl -n rook-ceph get pod -l app=rook-ceph-mon -

 Verify the Ceph state.
 The output must indicate that three

-, and all Ceph OSDs must be up and running and the overall stored data size equals to the old cluster data size.kubectl -n rook-ceph exec -it deploy/pelagia-ceph-toolbox -- ceph -s
+mon(three in quorum), onemgr, and all Ceph OSDs must be up and running and the overall stored data size equals to the old cluster data size.kubectl -n rook-ceph exec -it deploy/pelagia-ceph-toolbox -- ceph -s

 Once done, the data from the failed or removed Ceph cluster is restored and ready to use.